semaio/Magento2-ConfigImportExport/README.md

 ## Facts

-* Version: 3.0.0
-* Magento Support: >= 2.2
+* Supported Magento versions are 2.3 and 2.4
-* PHP Versions: 7.0 + 7.1 + 7.2 + 7.3 + 7.4
+* Supported PHP versions are 7.2, 7.3 and 7.4

 ## Functionality

 This module is a work in progress and will be extended in the near future with more functionality and support for other file formats.

 Currently are the following file formats supported: